Practice Example: Managing Change Activity

 We have provided a “perspective framework” that outlines four different elements, issues, settings, lenses, and role perspectives that might help you identify an alternative view.

-Choose one or more of the different elements (try for two at the minimum) and use those to help shift your thinking or approach your change from a different angle.
-Create a short post on this page, by choosing one of the main elements.
+Instructions on how to post: Choose one or more of the different elements (try for two at the minimum) and use those to help shift your thinking or approach your change from a different angle.
+Create a short post on this page (at the bottom of the page), by choosing one of the main elements.
 There are four buttons at the bottom of this page that aligns with the four elements in the framework, choose the one that best matches the main angle of your post.
+Make sure you add your name or a pseudonym.
 Your post should be 250-400 words.

 4.